Our Version of Events

-A re-release of the album occurred on 22 October 2012.
+Our Version of Events was re-released on 22 October 2012.
 It included three new tracks, a remix and a cover of "Imagine" (originally by John Lennon), replacing Sandé's version of "Abide with Me".
 "Wonder" (a song credited as Naughty Boy featuring Emeli Sandé featured on the US version of the album) was released as the lead single from the re-release.
 It also serves as the lead single from collaborator Naughty Boy's album Hotel Cabana.
 In September 2012, Our Version of Events became the best-selling album of 2012 in the UK, overtaking Adele's 21.
 It was also the second best-selling album of 2013 in the UK.

 Background

 Sandé first appeared in public when she sent a video into Trevor Nelson's BBC urban music competition, where she played piano while singing one of her favourite songs, "Nasty Little Man".
 It was later announced that she had won the competition and Sandé was offered a record deal.
 However, once she met the management to finalise the contract for the recording contract, the management decided against giving Sandé a deal.
 Her parents later sent BBC Radio 1Xtra a CD of her songs and Ras Kwame played the songs on his "Homegrown Sessions", and four artists that year were asked to do a show in Soho in the United States.
 She later met Shahid Khan, who has previously worked with Ms Dynamite and Bashy.
 Khan said "When we started together it took the music to something completely original.
 It took me out of my jazz piano niche, and it took him out of his urban scene.
 Then we started writing for pop people."

 Sandé began by writing tracks for artists such as Alesha Dixon, Chipmunk, Professor Green, Devlin, Preeya Kalidas, Cheryl Cole, and Tinie Tempah.
 While trying to get into the music industry she was studying medicine at the University of Glasgow, but she decided to stop in her fourth year.
 Sandé always said that her education was the most important thing to her, stating if her music career was to fail, she would have her education to fall back on.
 Sandé said that her manager, Adrian Sykes, waited patiently since she was 16, saying "Adrian really respects that I want to get an education behind me.
 He also knows my parents are keen that I finish university."
 Sandé first performed publicly when she provided guest vocals on Chipmunk's hit single, "Diamond Rings" which she also wrote in 2009.
 A year later she returned again to the public's attention when she teamed up with Wiley on his comeback single, "Never Be Your Woman", the song became Sandé second top-ten single on the UK Singles Chart.
 It was later announced that "Never Be Your Woman" was a trail for Sandé with EMI Records to see how well the song charted, with the success the song had, Sandé later signed a record deal with Virgin Records.